-The SysML user model is created by instantiating the metaclasses and applying the stereotypes specified in the SysML profile and subclassing the model elements in the SysML model library.
-Chapter 17, "Profiles & Model Libraries" describes how profiles and model libraries are applied and how they can be used to further extend SysML.
+The SysML user model is created by instantiating its metamodel and applying the stereotypes specified in the SysML profile, and optionally referencing or subclassing the model elements in the SysML model library.
+Clause 17, "Profiles & Model Libraries" describes how profiles and model libraries are applied and how they can be used to further extend SysML.